knowrob/knowrob/knowrob_actions/README.md

     workflow_sequence(Plan, Steps)

+This will internally build up a, so called, endpoint sequence graph (ESG), a datastructure that captures temporal relations between event endpoints (i.e. when they start and when they end), and from which all possible sequences can be sampled.

 More generally, to read all the steps and phases of a plan, and temporal constraints between them, the following can be used:

     workflow_constituents(Plan, Constituents, Constraints)